yashodgayashan/environment_platform/README.md

 # Run the project using docker

-**Important** - Make sure that configuration files are setup for local machine.
+**Important** - Make sure that the configuration files are setup for your local machine.

 To run the project,